ccyip/CS565Grader/README.md

     is the homework file, usually called `hw<number>.v`.
 The directory name should have the format `<some id> - <last name> <first name> - <timestamp>`.
-    There might be multiple submissions from the same student, and the grader will pick the latest one using the timestamp.
+    There might be multiple submissions from the same student, and the grader will pick the latest one according to the timestamp.
 However, BrightSpace constantly changes their timestamp format (and the format of this directory name) for no reason (they changed 3 times in one semester!).
 In that case, the grader will throw an error (hopefully!), and you will have to update the